raj978/voice-agent-suny/README.md

-# oice Chat Room with Transcription
+# Voice Chat Room with Transcription

 A real-time voice-enabled chatbot using LiveKit where users can converse with "Sunny," a friendly weather expert agent who specializes in San Ramon, CA weather conditions.